-To highlight our commitment to transparency in government, the EOLWD website has launched several new web based tools for outreach, education and information.
+To highlight our commitment to transparency in government, the EOLWD website has launched several new web-based tools for outreach, education, and information.
 These tools are not intended to replace the channels currently in place for press and constituent communication.
-Press inquiries, questions or complaints regarding agency services should be directed to Lauren Jones at firstname.lastname@example.org or 617-626-7121.
+Press inquiries, questions, or complaints regarding agency services should be directed to Colleen Quinn at firstname.lastname@example.org or 617-626-7121.
 Rather, these tools are meant to augment our ability to educate, empower, and inform the residents of Massachusetts.

 The information below pertains only to the main EOLWD website: